 Benefits to Residents

-The District is subject to the same laws and regulations that apply to other government entities.
-Many contracts for goods and services, such as annually negotiated maintenance contracts, are subject to publicly advertised competitive bidding practices.
+Other savings are realized because a ISD is subject to the same laws and regulations that apply to other government entities.
+The ISD is able to borrow money to finance its facilities at lower, tax-exempt, interest rates, the same as cities and counties.
+Many contracts for goods and services, such as annually negotiated maintenance contracts, are subject to publicly advertised competitive bidding.

-Residents and property owners within the District set the standards of quality, which are then managed by the District.
-The District provides perpetual maintenance of the environmental conservation areas as they relate to recreational interests within the District.
-This consistent and quality-controlled method of management helps protect the long term property values within the community and District.
+Residents and property owners in a ISD set the standards of quality, which are then managed by the ISD.
+The ISD provides perpetual maintenance of the environmental conservation areas.
+This consistent and quality-controlled method of management helps protect the long term property values in a community.

-The cost to operate an ISD is borne by those who benefit from its services.
-Property owners within the District are subject to a non-ad valorem special assessment, which appears on their annual property tax bill from the county tax collector and consists of an annual special assessment for operations and maintenance, which can fluctuate from year to year based on the budget adopted for that fiscal year by its Board of Supervisors.
+The cost to operate a ISD is borne by those who benefit from its services.
+Property owners in the ISD are subject to a non-ad valorem assessment, which appears on their annual property tax bill from the county tax collector and may consist of two parts—an annual assessment for operations and maintenance, which can fluctuate up and down from year to year based on the budget adopted for that fiscal year—and an annual capital assessment to repay bonds sold by the ISD to finance community infrastructure and facilities, which annual assessments are generally fixed for the term of the bonds.
 Because costs and services vary depending upon the individual ISD, specific fee information is available for each community.

-Q: What is the Independent Special District in our community specifically responsible for?
+Q. What is the ISD in our community specifically responsible for?

-The District will provide management for the following publicly-owned elements:
+The ISD will provide the following publicly-owned elements:

 The annual operating and maintenance assessment amount will be set annually by the Board of Supervisors.
 The factors that determine an adjustment in the assessment consist of inflation and changes to the levels of service.

-The ongoing responsibilities of the ISD are to maintain, operate and improve the community recreational amenities and associated infrastructure and services within the District for the benefit of the property owners within the District.
+The ongoing responsibilities of the ISD are to administer ISD bonds, operate and maintain the community facilities for the benefit of the property owners.